KDE/krita-marketing/From PS/IntroductiontoKritaforusercomingfromPs-4.md

 ### Macro Recording ###
 Macro recording and playback exists in Krita, but it is not working well at this time.

-### Selection of Multiple Layers ###
-You can not select for example 2 layers to delete them together or move them to a group.
-Actions on layer are one by one.

 ### Text Tool ###
 The text tool in Krita is less advanced than the similar tool in Photoshop.

-### Four Corner Free Transform Tool ###
-Krita can not deform a picture by moving handles freely from the 4 corners (ex: putting a poster into a perspective).
-There is a workaround by pressing Ctrl while doing a transformation, but it is not as precise.

 ### Blending Modes While Transforming ###
 When you transform a layer or a selection in Krita, the transformation appears on the top of your layer stack ignoring the layer blending mode.

 ### Other ###
-Also, you cannot move selections, nor ‘Export for web’, ‘Resource manager’, ‘Image Ready’ for Gif frame or slicing web image, etc
+Also, you cannot move selections, nor ‘Export for web’, ‘Image Ready’ for Gif frame or slicing web image, etc

 ## Conclusion ##
 Using these tips you will probably be up to speed with Krita in a short time.
 If you find other things worth mentioning in this document we, the authors, would be interested in hearing about them.